cbarraford/marvel-coin/README.md

 sending to the right person.
 This feature is optional, for private transactions, new public keys can be generated on each transaction.

-*Confirm Codes* adds the ability for the receiver to get a one-time-use pin which is required for the sender to enter to complete the transaction.
+*Confirmation Codes* adds the ability for the receiver to get a one-time-use pin which is required for the sender to enter to complete the transaction.
 This ensures that you can confirm that the person you want is the one actually getting the coin(s).